sgillespie/lambda-calculus/doc/system-f.md

 # Simply Typed Lambda Calculus
 System F is a straightforward extension of the Simply Typed Lambda Calculus [2], abbreviated here as &lambda;<sub>&rarr;</sub>.
 For this reason, we will start with &lambda;<sub>&rarr;</sub>.

-All terms in &lambda;<sub>&rarr;</sub>.
-For variables, this is straightforward.
-For example, suppose Boolean is a type and `x = true`.
-Then
+All terms in &lambda;<sub>&rarr;</sub> have a type.
+By convention, types are written beginning with a capital letter.
+These are all examples of valid types

+    X
-    x : Boolean
+    Boolean

-Formally, variables have the typing rule

-    x : T ∈ Γ → ⊢ Γ t : T
+    Nat
+    NatList

+## Function Types
+Recall that, in &lambda;, functions take exactly one argument and return a value.
+The types of functions need to indicate the type of the argument and its return value.

+In order to type abstractions, we introduce the arrow operator, &rarr;.
+A function having the type `A → B` takes an argument of type A and returns a value of type B. Following are more examples

+    1. X → (Y → Z)
+    2. (Nat → Nat) → Nat (3)

+(1) is a curried function that takes an X and a Y and returns a Z. Finally, (2) takes a function of type `Nat → Nat` and returns a Nat.

 # References
 1. [System F](https://en.wikipedia.org/wiki/System_F).
 Wikipedia: The Free Encyclopedia